zeroasiccorp/umi/umi/formal/README.md

-It is proven harness-side instead, on the DUT: a `rule5` cover pins READY low for the whole trace and reaches VALID asserting anyway, and `fault_rule5` models the illegal design where VALID waits for READY, under which that cover becomes unreachable and the task fails. `fv_umi_demux` adds a second, independent form for the neighbouring rule 6 (README.md:463, READY may depend on VALID but not combinationally) -- a self-composition miter proving `in_ready` does not depend on `in_valid`.
-Both blocks are clean on both rules. `fv_umi_mux2` proves rule 5 by the same miter method (`a_mux2_r5_valid_indep`) and uses it in the other direction to witness the rule 6 dependence its input ports do have.
+It is proven harness-side instead, on the DUT: a `rule5` cover pins READY low for the whole trace and reaches VALID asserting anyway, and `fault_rule5` models the illegal design where VALID waits for READY, under which that cover becomes unreachable and the row fails. `fv_umi_demux` adds a second, independent form for the neighbouring rule 6 (README.md:463, READY may depend on VALID but not combinationally) -- a self-composition miter proving `in_ready` does not depend on `in_valid`.
+That miter is `fv_umi_demux` only;
+`fv_umi_buffer` carries no rule-6 property, so it is proven clean on rule 5 alone. `fv_umi_mux2` proves rule 5 by the same miter method (`a_mux2_r5_valid_indep`) and uses it in the other direction to witness the rule 6 dependence its input ports do have.

 **`fv_umi_buffer`** -- payload identity (`a_id_occupancy`, `a_id_beat`) is
-proven with **no environment assumption**: no bound on how long READY may stay low, and no restriction on the traffic beyond the legal-SUMI stimulus the handshake tasks already use.
+proven with **no environment assumption**: no bound on how long READY may stay low, and no restriction on the traffic beyond the legal-SUMI stimulus the handshake rows already use.
 Two things about it are worth knowing:

 * **`abc pdr`, not k-induction.** The skid register is not observable at any port, so the step case starts from a full buffer whose skid slot holds a value no accepted beat put there and fails on `a_id_beat` -- the limit `fv_umi_mux` records for its own captured input.
-No assertion written over ports alone can exclude that start.
+No assertion written over ports alone can exclude that start, and no choice of SMT solver helps: the step case is genuinely satisfiable.
 PDR derives its invariant over the design's registers and closes the same property unbounded.
-* **A narrower face, and only on the `.sby` lane.** The identity tasks run AW=16 / DW=32, because PDR relates the payload registers bit by bit; the law is width-agnostic and the harness defaults close too, about five times slower.
-They stay off the SiliconCompiler lane, whose sby task offers boolector alone.
+* **A narrower face.** The identity rows run AW=16 / DW=32, because PDR
+  relates the payload registers bit by bit; the law is width-agnostic and the harness defaults close too, about five times slower.
+* **The pdr engine has its own known-answer row.** `fault_swap_pdr` runs the swap corruption on the engine the identity rows are proven with, so that engine is shown convicting a broken buffer rather than only answering "proved".
+It pins a verdict, not a label -- see the engines section.

+The per-rule `RULE_EN` mask is checked over **every** bit, not only the one a targeted fault reaches: `prove_mask_off` frees the whole observed output channel, so every handshake rule is breakable at once, and clears the mask -- a rule left outside its guard fails there immediately.
+The six `fault_mask_*` rows are the other half, one enabled bit each, and every one must convict that bit's own rule.

 **`fv_umi_demux`** -- the onehot-select assumption is the boundary of correct usage.
-The `hazard` task drops it and witnesses both real
+The `hazard` row drops it and witnesses all three real behaviours:
-behaviours: `select==0` **accepts and silently drops** a beat, and a multi-hot select **duplicates** it. `fault_drop` / `fault_dup` weaken the assumption in each direction so it is falsifiable rather than trusted.
+`select==0` **accepts and silently drops** a beat, a multi-hot select with its outputs ready **duplicates** one across them, and a multi-hot select with only some outputs ready **delivers without accepting**, so the upstream offers the beat again. `fault_drop` / `fault_dup` weaken the assumption in each direction so it is falsifiable rather than trusted.
+Read the row under the cover-mode caveat above: those hazards are reachable, not legal.

 **`fv_umi_mux`** -- three limits, all in the harness header: